Sapper Alfred M. Buckett, 480594, Royal Engineers

 Alfred’s Army service record has not survived but it is known that he enlisted at Leeds and that his residence was recorded as Ossett.
 He joined the Royal Engineers and became Sapper 480594 Alfred Buckett.
 He had previously been attached to the No. 16 Officers’ Cadet Co., Royal Engineers.
 His medal card also records an earlier service number of (T) 3095 indicating that he had, at some stage, served with the Territorial Force.

-At the time of his death in 1918, he had achieved the rank of Acting Corporal, quite an achievement for one so young.
+At the time of his death in 1918, he had previously achieved the rank of Acting Corporal, before being accepted for officer training, quite an achievement for one so young.
 Alfred was posthumously awarded the British and Victory medals but not the 1914/15 Star, indicating that he had not served overseas before the 31st December 1915.
-He died at home in Ossett, aged just 20 years, on 9th November 1918 just two days before the Armistice, but his death was registered at St Asaph, Denbighshire, Wales in December 1918.
+He died on the 9th November 1918, just two days before the Armistice, and his death was registered at St Asaph, Denbighshire, Wales in December 1918, where he was based at Kimmel Park Camp, Rhyl for his officer cadetship.
 The Commonwealth War Graves Commssion records his Ossett address as West Wells Road.
-His death at home indicates that he was not killed in action but probably died of illness or of wounds suffered whilst on active service.
+It is very likely that Officer-Cadet Mead died as a result of the Spanish Flu epidemic that was raging in the U.K. in 1918, which led to him contracting pneumonia.